 Take Risks, Are You Kidding?

 I know you and my teacher think that the way to learn is to take risks, to not sweat mistakes, to be open to new ideas and new ways.
 Man, that sounds great.
 But that’s not me.
-I barely hold on as it is, let alone take risks.
+I am just trying to avoid failing, and to avoid disappointing my teacher or you.
+Taking risks is just opening up a can of worms I don’t need to open.

 And then there’s math.
 It seems like there are strange new things everyday.

 Honestly Mom, I wonder if there is something wrong with my teacher’s voice.
-She seems like she mumbles all the time.
+She seems to mumble.
 Everything she says is fuzzy.
-I find it so hard just to hear the words she is saying, let alone figure out what on earth she is talking about.
+I find it so hard just to hear the words she is saying, let alone figure out what she is talking about.

 And when she asks me a question, she gives me no time to reply.
 By the time I have figured out what she has said, and thought about a response, she has already decided to ask someone else.
 That’s embarrassing Mom.
 She needs to give me more time!